When it comes to the language of love, there’s no beating Spanish!

-Funny Spanish sayings like this are usually said by older people; nevertheless Lavar cerdos con jabón es perder tiempo y jabón may be considered a really useful one as it is highly versatile.
+Funny Spanish slang words like this are usually said by older people; nevertheless Lavar cerdos con jabón es perder tiempo y jabón may be considered a really useful one as it is highly versatile.

 Its literal translation is ‘ Washing pigs with soap is losing time and soap’ but it can be understood as ‘Some things are a waste of time’.

 This one can also be used as a Spanish quote about friendship that isn’t really worth your time or energy anymore.

 This is one of the most famous Spanish quotes to describe a couldn’t-care-less attitude.